PROJECT MANAGERS COMPANION

 PROJECT INITIATION DOCUMENT

-A Project Initiation Document should answer the following questions
+A Project Initiation Document should answer the following

 Why are we doing this project, what is the business case?